Aaditya-cc/ArgoCD/README.md

 # ArgoCD examples

-This repository contains examples for the ArgoCD/GitOps certification workshops.
+This repository contains examples for the ArgoCD/GitOps workshops.